learnk8s/knote-js/02_deploying_to_kubernetes.md

 Furthermore, if you decide to scale your Deployment to 2, 3, 4, or 100 replicas, the Service keeps track of all of these Pods.

-This completes the description of your app — a Deployment and Service is all you need.
+This completes the resource definition YAML file that describes your app — a Deployment and Service is all you need.

+**But we are not done yet.**

-_You need to do the same thing for the database component now._
+_You need to do the same thing for the database component too._

 ## Defining the database tier